 2. Settle into a comfortable chair but don’t lie down or recline.
 To the extent possible, try to arrange yourself as you would if we were meeting in person.

 4. It is neither necessary nor desirable to keep your eyes fixed on the video screen.
 In face-to-face communication, people make and break off eye contact as part of the natural ebb and flow of communication.
 Feel free to look at me or look away as feels natural.
-You may find it helpful to turn your screen at a bit of an angle instead of facing it straight on.
-If you feel too close, you can reduce the size of my video window or sit further away from your screen.
+You may find it helpful to turn your screen at an angle instead of facing it straight on.
+If you feel too close, you can reduce the size of the video window or sit further away from your screen.

 6. Try to meet from the same location when possible.
 The physical location is part of the experience and consistency and predictability help.

 7. Keep a box of tissues nearby.
 If you want, pour yourself a glass of water, but don’t snack or eat during your session.

 8. Silence your devices and close applications running in the background.

 9. If there are problems affecting the audio or video, let me know and I’ll do the same.
 It’s better to address the problem than to struggle to understand one another.

 adapted from guidelines developed by Todd Essig And Gillian Isaacs Russel